July – September 2019

-The Island Shakespeare Festival is a three-month-long celebration of the works of William Shakespeare and the acting craft.
+The Island Shakespeare Festival is a summer outdoor theatre celebration of the works of William Shakespeare, other writers, and the acting craft.
+Performances run Thursday through Sunday in July and Wednesday though Sunday in August.

 Throughout the summer, Whidbey Island’s first repertory theatre presents works by Shakespeare and from other playwrights as well.
 One evening you may go to see a play by Shakespeare, the next, a play by another great writer.